Fujifilm X-T10 vs Olympus E-PL9

 It is notable that the X-T10 has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
+Both the X-T10 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T10 better than the Olympus E-PL9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.